-Deliver a large multicultural festival during Harmony Week in 2022 in collaboration with community stakeholders to celebrate the many cultures that make up the City of Wanneroo.
+Deliver a large multicultural festival during Harmony Week in 2022 in collaborationwith community stakeholders to celebrate the many cultures that make up the City of Wanneroo.
 The festival will provide an opportunity to bring community members together to learn about, acknowledge, respect and share our diverse cultures.
+Traditionally part of Mooro Country and home of the Whadjuk people, we engage with our Aboriginal and Torres Strait Islander peoples in multiple ways including our Reconciliation Advisory Group and through relationships with local Aboriginal groups, organisations and businesses.